galaxyproject/planemo/docs/publishing.rst

 The `Galaxy Tool Shed`_ (referred to colloquially in Planemo as the "shed") can store Galaxy tools, dependency definitions, and workflows among other Galaxy artifacts.
 This guide will assume some basic familiarity with the shed
-- please review the `Tool Shed Wiki`_ for and introduction.
+- please review the `Tool Shed Wiki`_ for an introduction.

 Configuring a Shed Account
 =============================